 Wastewater pipes in Rātana, due to their fairly recent installation, are entirely PVC plastic.
-This is shown in Figure 55.
+This is shown in Figure 52.

-Figure 55: Pipe Material - Rātana Wastewater
+Figure 52: Pipe Material - Rātana Wastewater

-A summary of condition information for all Rātana assets is given in Figure 56.
+A summary of condition information for all Rātana assets is given in Figure 53.
 Most of the assets are in "Excellent" condition, with a significant amount "Good" and a small number "Average".

-Figure 56: Asset Condition - Rātana Wastewater
+Figure 53: Asset Condition - Rātana Wastewater

 While the treatment plant can meet current consent conditions, there are occasions on which it is non-compliant, particularly with respect to nitrogen.
 This is a concern because of the nature of the ultimate receiving environment (Lake Waipu), particularly given its significance to the people of Rātana.
-As part of an application for a new discharge consent, consideration will be given to the treatment process used and also the receiving environment, in order to facilitate the construction of an upgraded plant that will meet the aspirations of the community as well as any consent conditions.
+As part of an application for a new discharge consent, consideration was given to the treatment process used and also the receiving environment, in order to facilitate the construction of an upgraded plant that will meet the aspirations of the community as well as any consent conditions.
+RDC in partnership with the Ratana community, Horizons Regional Council and the Ministry for the Environment are working on a land disposal scheme that will remove all treated wastewater from Lake Waipu in the future.
+This work is expected to be completed by 2024.

 The performance of the wastewater reticulation system is adequate for all current needs, although it is at full capacity during the annual Rātana festival.
 The only problems encountered with the reticulation involve fat deposits.
 These are cleared promptly and the cause is investigated and rectified where possible.
 As mentioned in Section 4.2.2, the proposed 60-lot subdivision at Rātana will have the effect of increasing wastewater flows.
 The current treatment plant for Rātana was sized for the existing township.
 The increases in wastewater flows that would come about from such a substantial development mean that investigation will be required into the ability of the current system to cope.
-The most likely scenario is that some of our wastewater mains would need upsizing, and that the treatment process would need to be enhanced or expanded upon.
-As investigation work proceeds, funding will be budgeted in future years to deal with these additional requirements.
+The most likely scenario is that the treatment process would need to be enhanced or expanded upon.
+These upgrades will be included in the new disposal to land scheme that will be completed by 2024.
+Provision for further expansion of the Ratana community will also be included in the new design.
 The ultimate size of this subdivision is currently projected to be 120 lots, with the second group of 60 lots coming on line in 5-10 years' time.